 How Is The Nuchal Cord Issue Addressed During Labor?

 It is difficult to ascertain if the baby has a nuchal cord during labor.
-However, the doctors check for the same when the baby’s head comes out first.
+However, the doctors check for it when the baby’s head comes out first.
 If the loop is loosely held around the neck, it will easily slip over the head.
 If not, the doctors clamp and cut the cord before the baby’s shoulder is delivered.

-Instead of cutting the cord, doctors might also do a somersault maneuver (rolling feet over the head).
+Instead of cutting the cord, doctors might also do a somersault maneuver (rolling the mother’s feet over the head).
 This procedure involves somersaulting the baby’s head toward the mother’s thigh, while it emerges through the birthing canal and unwinding the cord immediately (8).

 [ Read: How To Correct Baby Birth Positions ]